Die Hauptstadt, Capricorn

 Scorpio smiled thinly, extending out a pale hand.
 “I see you’re still suffering, Vega.
 While I’m setting the final act of this revolution, let me help return you to nothingness.”

-A burst of crimson red flooded the room.
+A burst of crimson flame flooded the room.